Saafo/xcode-project-manager/README.md

     scheme: xpm # will ask you to pick one at first time
     configuration: Debug # or Release
     sdk: iphoneos # or iphonesimulator, etc.
+    beautify: true # use xcbeautify or xcpretty to beautify output logs
+    logLevel: error # only print logs which level are equal to or more serious than the given value
+    generateBuildServerFile: false # use xcode-build-server to generate buildServer.json file
 run:
   type: device # or simulator
   target: